HollyDonnell/MyTest/README.md

 # QualityCollegeTest
-Testing out the functionality of GitHub for Quality College
+A gateway to the Training and Guidance Resources available on Statistical and Analytical Quality